 - What To Serve With This/ Popular Side Dishes

-- Ginisang Ampalaya with Shrimp Recipe (Sauteed Bitter Melon)
+- Ginisang Ampalaya with Shrimp (Easy Filipino Bitter Melon)

-- Homegrown Goodness: If you grow your own ampalaya, you'll love the freshness and flavor that store-bought can’t match.
+- Homegrown goodness - If you grow your own ampalaya, the fresh flavor beats store-bought every time

 What Is Bitter Melon?

-But don’t let that scare you away!
+But donโt let that scare you away!
 This bumpy green veggie is packed with health benefits.
-Bitter melon is rich in vitamins A and C, iron, and fiber.
-It’s also known for helping to regulate blood sugar levels, making it a popular choice for those managing diabetes.
-Plus, it’s low in calories, so it’s perfect if you’re looking to stay fit and healthy.
+It is rich in vitamins A and C, iron, and fiber.
+Itโs also known for helping to regulate blood sugar levels, making it a popular choice for those managing diabetes.
+Plus, itโs low in calories, so itโs perfect if youโre looking to stay fit and healthy.

 So, while its bitterness might take some getting used to, the nutritional payoff is totally worth it!